LemonPi/GACK/README.txt

 replace prototype1 with prototype2 to run prototype2.

-Currently there's no way to specify user preferences - the two protytypes have a hardcoded preference for the 3 cell to bloom red in summer to simulate a user preference.
+Prototype2 can be configured with the prototype2/user_prefs.txt file (documented in the next section).
+Prototype1 is not configurable and has a hardcoded constraint for cell 3 to be red in summer.

 To visualize the results, paste the result into the source of draw_results.html, and click "Spring", "Summer", or "Fall" to visualize the colours of the garden in each respective season.

 ### User configuration (Prototype2 only)

-The configuration file takes the following format:
+The configuration file, prototype2/user_prefs.txt, has the following format:

 ```
 key space separated values